Styracocephalus: Skull

 Although the SAM 8936 holotype was used to identify many characteristics of the skull, more recent specimens such as the SAM K 8071 specimen helped determine the posterior of the skull.
-The SAM K 8071 specimen was twice the size of the original holotype showing the variety seen in the morphological size of the Styracocephalus.
+The SAM K 8071 specimen was twice the size of the original holotype showing the variety seen in the morphological size of Styracocephalus.

 Styracocephalus has a narrow and long snout, with thickened postorbital bones.
 The median nasal boss is convex and is not connected to the extremely pachyostosed interorbital section.
 The cranial pachyostosis is split into four regions, the medial nasal boss, a think interorbital skull roof, paired posterior postorbital horns, and the squamosal boss that flares out laterally.
 The frontal bone on the skull roof is not part of the dorsal rim of the orbit and instead extends anteriorly between the parietal and the nasal on the skull roof.
 The postfrontal is large and makes contact with both the frontal and the post-orbital.
 The tabular found on the dorsal lateral of the occiput of Styracocephalus is roughly rectangular and has been known to be variable in size.
 The postorbital includes a significant amount of the boss above the orbital, as well as the dorsal surface of the horn.
 It is in junction with the post-frontal, parietal, and squamosal.
 There are two parietals that form a pair on the midline in a triangular shape, also containing a small pineal foramen.
 The occiput is rectangularly shaped and has thickened squamosal crests and these crests extend ventrally to the single temporal fenestrae.
 It also has a small temporal opening with the postorbital extending above it anteriorly.
 A rather significant characteristic of the skull would be the tabular horns that extend laterally backward.
-The horn is one of the most distinguishable traits of the Styracocephalus, and the name “spiked-head” refers to these curved horns.
-The stapes on the skull are short with the distal end slightly swollen.
-Most of the basicranial elements on known specimens of Strycacocephalus are poorly preserved, however, some portions such as the stapes are uniquely distinguishable and appear as small dumbbell-shaped bones that contact the fenestra and quadrate.
+The horn is one of the most distinguishable traits of Styracocephalus, and the name "spike-head" refers to these curved horns.
+The stapes in the skull are short with the distal end slightly swollen.
+Most of the basicranial elements on known specimens of Strycacocephalus are poorly preserved; however, some portions such as the stapes are uniquely distinguishable and appear as small dumbbell-shaped bones that contact the fenestra and quadrate.
 When the skull is viewed posteriorly, it takes on a more square-like configuration.

 Dentition

-The Styracocephalus has large non-serrated canines which is not typical of Tapinocephalids, except for Tapinocaninus and Ulemosaurus.
-They also have heeled incisors and pronounced canines on the upper and lower jaw, however, Styracocephalus specifically have bulbous post-canines whereas other Tapinocephalids often have leaf-shaped post-canines.
+Styracocephalus has large non-serrated canines which is not typical of tapinocephalids, except for Tapinocaninus and Ulemosaurus.
+They also have heeled incisors and pronounced canines on the upper and lower jaw; however, Styracocephalus specifically has bulbous post-canines whereas other tapinocephalids often have leaf-shaped post-canines.

-There are typically around 8 to 10 of these post-canines that also have lingual heels.
-The incisors containing crushing heels are like those seen in Tapinocephalids, Titanosuchid, and Dinocephalians.
-The presence of lingual heels indicates the specimen is representative of Dinocephalians later in the mid-Permian.
+There are typically around eight to ten of these post-canines that also have lingual heels.
+The incisors containing crushing heels are like those seen in Tapinocephalidae, Titanosuchidae and Dinocephalia.
+The presence of lingual heels indicates the specimen is representative of Dinocephalia later in the mid-Permian.
 They also have crowns that are relatively blunt, which can be indicative of grinding plant material.